Frequently asked questions

 - Log into the portal using your Netname and password

-Annual tuition tax receipts for Educational Tax Credits (Federal T2202 and Provincial Relévé 8) are available through the MyConcordia Portal on or before February 28 each year for the course fees paid in the previous taxation year.
+Annual tuition tax receipts for Educational Tax Credits (Federal T2202 and Provincial Relévé 8) are available on or before February 28 each year for the course fees paid in the previous taxation year.